Lemonade picks up $300 million Series D led by SoftBank Group

 Lemonade, the insurance startup founded by Daniel Schreiber and Shai Wininger, has today announced a $300 million Series D financing led by the SoftBank Group, with participation from Allianz, General Catalyst, GV, OurCrowd and Thrive Capital.

-Lemonade uses an AI-powered bot to digitize the insurance buying experience for renters and home owners.
-Users simply download the app and answer a few questions before getting a quote, which starts at $5/month but can surely go up based on a number of factors including how much personal property one owns.
+Lemonade uses an AI-powered bot to digitize the insurance-buying experience for renters and home owners.
+Users simply download the app and answer a few questions before getting a quote, which starts at $5/month but can surely go up based on a number of factors, including how much personal property one owns.

 The company has also differentiated itself from traditional insurance providers by integrating a giveback system directly into the product.
 Lemonade takes a fixed slice of users’ monthly payment as revenue, and sets the rest aside for claims.
 Unclaimed premiums go to the user’s charity of choice.

 The company has grown significantly since launch, last year hitting $57 million in revenue.
-Cofounder and CEO Schreiber says that the company is on track to do $100 million in revenue this year, and that they’ve sold 500,000 policies to date.
+Co-founder and CEO Schreiber says the company is on track to do $100 million in revenue this year, and that they’ve sold 500,000 policies to date.

 The investment is meant to help Lemonade expand beyond the U.S., with sights set on Europe as a first step.
 Schreiber says that the company is also looking to hire in customer support, claims, engineering and data science.